National Savings and Investments (NS&I) Premium Bonds, Saving & ISA

 The word ‘bond’ may make it to appear more complicated however, the name itself connotes that it’s a fixed rate savings account, such that you get a guaranteed rate for a specific amount saved.

-Eligibility & Where You Can Apply for the NS&I Bond
+Eligibility & Where You Can Apply for the National savings and Investments (NS&I) Bond

 As already mentioned earlier, the Investment bond can be purchased by anyone who is above 16 years of age.
 This is the sole criteria and there are no other restrictions on who can open it.
 All you need to do is apply online.
 However, here are some of the few important points which you need to keep in mind when applying for the bond: